c-ehrlich/t3-ws-chat/README.md

-# Create T3 App
+# t3-ws-chat

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+## What is this?
+A simple chat app using the t3 stack (Next.js, tRPC, Next-Auth, TailwindCSS)

+## Acknowledgements
+Large parts of this app came from this tutorial by TomDoesTech: https://www.youtube.com/watch?v=dXRRY37MPuk